The Spoilers (1930 film): Plot

 The official synopsis from Paramount Pictures' press kit:

 In the days of the Alaskan gold rush, Roy Glenister and Joe Dextry are returning to Nome, where, with another partner, Slapjack Simms, they own a rich mine.
 They befriend Helen Chester, who has escaped from a quarantined ship.
 She is on her way to join her uncle, Judge Stillman, who, with Alec McNamara, has come to represent the law in Nome.
-Roy falls in love with Helen, and Cherry Malotte—a faro dealer in the saloon and dance hall who still loves Roy, although his affection for her had cooled before he went away—is jealous.
+Roy falls in love with Helen, and Cherry Malotte—a faro card game dealer in the saloon and dance hall who still loves Roy, although his affection for her had cooled before he went away—is jealous.

 Backed by the government they are betraying, Stillman and McNamara begin a systematic despoiling of the richest claims.
 When they serve notice of ejection on Roy and his partners, Dextry wants to fight, but Roy, impressed by Helen's regard for the law, suggests engaging a good lawyer and fighting through the courts.
 McNamara, who wants to marry Helen, takes the partners' personal money, and Roy has to "rob" his own mine in order to send Wheaton, the lawyer, to the San Francisco Court of Appeal.
 Wheaton sends a messenger to recognise [sic] it.
 The partners hear that Helen is going to marry McNamara, and was working him when he persuaded Roy not to fight.
 Roy rounds up the working miners, and when they hear that McNamara is taking all the gold from the bank, they march on the building.
 The banker refuses to surrender the miners' money, and when they threaten violence, McNamara shoots Slapjack dead.

 Meantime Helen, fearing bloodshed, goes to St. Michaels for a platoon of soldiers.
 Finding her uncle hastily packing to leave, Helen forces him to tell her the truth about McNamara.
 Stillman says that Roy is planning to attack the soldiers who have taken over his mine, but McNamara is going to dynamite the troops in the bunkhouse, knowing that Roy will be blamed.
 Helen rushes to the bunkhouse and gets the soldiers out.
 Roy sees the shack blown up, and follows the escaping McNamara to town, where he overcomes him after a terrific fight, just as Wheaton arrives with a new judge and marshal.

 Cherry tells Roy that Helen was straight, but was deceived by her uncle and McNamara.
 Then Helen herself comes.
 She says she has told her uncle that she is going to marry Roy, so he will have to back her up.
 Roy delightedly agrees to do so.